 Raymond Hoser is a whistleblower who has exposed corruption in government bodies, the police and the legal system.
 His books include The Hoser Files, a detailed account of his experiences in Victoria, and Smuggled-2: Wildlife Trafficking, Crime and Corruption in Australia.
 At the end of 1996 his web sites at http://www.kew.starway.net.au/~adder/ were shut down without consultation not long after he successfully defended a court action aimed at banning Smuggled-2.
 His most recent books are on Victorian Politic Corruption.
 For more information, see his sites, now at http://www.smuggled.com/, or contact Raymond Hoser at firstname.lastname@example.org

 John Host, a professional historian, in 2004 wrote a lengthy report in support of an Aboriginal land claim.
 In 2009, without his agreement, his report was published as a book.
-In a critique titled "About that book", Host analyses what he sees as shortcomings in the book version of his report.
+In a critical review, Host analyses what he sees as shortcomings in the book version of his report.
 For information about the South West Aboriginal Land and Sea Council's efforts to block access to Host's original report, see "Struggle over the Host report".

 Sheila Jeffreys, who has done research on prostitution and the sex trade, was able to give talks in Tasmania in 2012 despite attempts by the Scarlett Alliance to discredit her and prevent the talks.
 See "Australian sex worker rights group fails in bid to gag professor".

 Brendan Jones, "Debunking Dreyfus on free speech and freedom", September 2014.
 This is a comprehensive treatment of barriers to free speech in Australia, covering whistleblower laws, defamation and the role of the mass media, with numerous examples and references.